Steak is on top of the food chain. When it comes to food, steak is as good as it gets.

 Red wine is fabulous with steak, but there are ways to fine-tune your pairing.

-Lean cuts of meat, like the top round, round tip, bottom round, sirloin, top loin, tenderloin, and flank, go better with round wines with a medium structure like Merlot or Malbec.
+Lean cuts of meat, like the top round, round tip, bottom round, eye of round, sirloin, top loin, tenderloin, and flank, go better with round wines with a medium structure like Merlot or Malbec.

 Fatty cuts of meat, like the New York strip, the rib eye, the T-Bone, porterhouse or a tomahawk, go better with structured reds of grippy tannins like Cabernet Sauvignon, Bordeaux blends, Barolo or Chianti.